mmistakes/made-mistakes-jekyll/src/_posts/articles/2009-01-05-animal-crossing-city-folk-impressions.md

 ## How You Play

-In the Gamecube and DS versions, *time traveling* or <abbr title="time traveling">TT</abbr> was frowned upon.
+In the Gamecube and DS versions, *time traveling* or TT was frowned upon.
 If you forgot to save before turning off your game or if you changed the internal clock, Resetti would popup and drone on about the ill effects of not saving properly.
 TT'ing was mostly used to make money quick with the drawback of having a ton of weeds and bugs in your house to deal with after.

+*[TT]: time traveling

 In City Folk I've been known to TT a day or so to catch events I missed.
 This time around Resetti doesn't bug you and the game itself makes it easy to change the time before entering your town.
 If you TT your turnips will wilt, you will get weeds, you can't gain interest (unless you change the Wii's clock in the system settings), and town folk may leave.
 But used in moderation I see no problem with going back a few hours so you can enter Nook's or catch special visitors.